Snowflake-Labs/sfguide-frosty-llm-chatbot-on-streamlit-snowflake/quickstart.md

 ![alt_text](assets/Streamlit_Hello.png)

 ### Configure secrets file
 Since our application will connect to Snowflake and OpenAI, we need a way to securely store our credentials.
-Luckily, Streamlit's secrets feature allows us to store secrets securely and access them in our Streamlit app as environment variables.
+Luckily, [Streamlit's secrets management feature](https://docs.streamlit.io/streamlit-community-cloud/get-started/deploy-an-app/connect-to-data-sources/secrets-management) allows us to store secrets securely and access them in our Streamlit app as environment variables.

 1. Add a folder within your `llm-chatbot` folder called `.streamlit`.
 Using the command line, you can do this by entering `mkdir .streamlit`.
 2. Within the `.streamlit` folder, add a file called `secrets.toml`.
 Using the command line, you can do this by first navigating to the `.streamlit` folder via `cd .streamlit` and then entering `touch secrets.toml.`